Old Cutler Road: Route description

-Historical Notes
+History

 The origins of this coastal route predates the building of roads in Dade County, as a trail along the high ridge of South Florida's coastline, often referred to by pioneer settlers as "The Reef."

 From the state historical marker placed on the road: "Old Cutler Road owes its name to the former town of Cutler, a farming community founded by William Fuzzard in the late 1800s.
 The town was named after Dr. William Cutler of Massachusetts who visited the area about 1880 and encouraged Fuzzard and others to settle here.
 In 1883, Fuzzard, with the help of other residents of Cutler, cut a path north and east through a wilderness of pine rocklands and hardwood hammocks to the Village of Coconut Grove.
 The road followed a natural limestone ridge along Biscayne Bay, and established the first overland route connecting Coconut Grove and Cutler.
 It was subsequently widened to a wagon trail, and was declared a public road in 1895.
 The road became known as Cutler Road, later as Ingraham Highway, and still later as Old Cutler Road.
 Today, Old Cutler Road, which follows a somewhat altered course, maintains the appearance and atmosphere of a country road, and provides a tangible reminder of the heritage of the Miami area.
 Old Cutler Road was declared a State Historic Highway in 1974 by the Florida Legislature."

 Progress on paving the route was greatly improved by installing a concrete bridge over Snapper Creek in 1916.
-Soon, the road reached all the way to Paradise Key and Royal Palm State Park, a magnificent natural area featuring the largest stand of Royal Palms in North America (later part of Everglades National Park).
+Soon, the road reached all the way to Paradise Key and Royal Palm State Park, a magnificent natural area featuring the largest stand of Royal Palms in North America, later part of Everglades National Park.